"His work is honest and brave."

 The art world, into which he began to journey, readily accepted his work.
 Strangers began to purchase his washed acrylic and ink forms on paper, which turned more and more to canvas.
 Knutson finished his four-year service and returned to Seattle.
 Coffee shop exhibits turned into gallery shows.
 Wesley Wehr asked Knutson to exhibit by his side in a Collusion Gallery show sponsored by the Seattle Post Intelligencer.
 Friends and acquaintances, surprised and somewhat taken aback, witnessed exhibitions morph into large warehouse extravaganzas.
 Galen Garwood, the consummately wise artist, mentored Knutson along the way.

 In 1999, Knutson formed an art house called the Soma Group in the once quiet and defunct neighborhood of South Capitol Hill.
 With new peers, Michael found an ecstatic lifestyle of constant creativity.
 The Soma Group produced films, exhibits, concerts and literature.
-"We celebrated anything Avant Garde... so we ended up celebrating practically everything," former member Patrick Taylor recalls.
+"We celebrated everything Avant Garde... so we ended up celebrating everything," former member Patrick Taylor recalls.
 It proved to be an enormous time for Knutson.

 In 2005, Michael A. Knutson departed for the East Coast.
-In the early winter of the same year, he opened an exhibition of paintings in Tribeca.
+In the early winter of the same year, he opened an exhibition of paintings in the Manhattan neighborhood of Tribeca.
 The following day, he mysteriously left on a train headed north.
 By the beginning of December, he was alone in a small cabin on the northeastern-most tip of Moose Island, Maine, without money, firewood, transportation, food or much of anything else.